-- " When the hot gas exits the gas turbine as exhaust gas, it has a temperature of up to 600°C. This heat energy is transferred to water in the heat recovery steam generator, instead of being exhausted to the atmosphere. - " The heat is used to generate steam (water vapour), which powers the steam turbine to produce mechanical energy. - " The resulting mechanical energy is transferred to a generator, where it is converted into electricity.
+- When the hot gas exits the gas turbine as exhaust gas, it has a temperature of up to 600°C. This heat energy is transferred to water in the heat recovery steam generator, instead of being exhausted to the atmosphere. - " The heat is used to generate steam (water vapour), which powers the steam turbine to produce mechanical energy.